 Knowing the fellowship of Jesus’ sufferings implies an association, participation, and partnership with His stigma in this world.
 Jesus said, “I chose you out of the world, therefore the world hates you” (John 15:19).
 There is ongoing conflict between His light and the world’s desire for darkness (2 Corinthians 6:14).
 Intimately following Jesus involves gladly embracing His brand.

 Intimately knowing Jesus is to be unashamed of His gospel or His brand.
-We own it, live it, proclaim it, and promote it as commissioned ambassadors of His coming kingdom.
-As a wife proudly takes her husband’s name, so Christ’s followers bravely and humbly bear any adversity associated with being His own.
+We own it, live it, and proclaim it.
+Furthermore, we promote it as commissioned ambassadors of His coming kingdom.
+As a wife proudly takes her husband’s name, so Christ’s followers bravely and humbly bear any adversity associated with following Him.

 That I May be Conformed to His Death